 University of Michigan

 Ann Arbor, Michigan

-University of Michigan has had a sailing program since 1938, and they’ve been a sailing powerhouse for just as long.
-The Michigan Sailing Team consists of co-ed and women’s dinghy and keelboat teams, all of which compete in the Midwest Conference of the Intercollegiate Sailing Association.
-Michigan are consistent competitors at national sailing events, and recent big wins include 1st place at MCSA Coed Championship (2019), 2nd place at MCSA Women’s Championship (2019), and 1st place at Big Ten Team Race (2019).
+University of Michigan has had a college sailing program since 1938, and they’ve been a sailing powerhouse for just as long.
+The Michigan Sailing Team consists of co-ed and women’s dinghy and keelboat teams.
+All of them compete in the Midwest Conference of the Intercollegiate Sailing Association.
+They are consistent competitors at national sailing events.
+Recent big wins include 1st place at MCSA Coed Championship (2019), 2nd place at MCSA Women’s Championship (2019), and 1st place at Big Ten Team Race (2019).